commercelayer/commercelayer-sdk/README.md

   cl.skus.delete('xYZkjABcde') // persisted deletion
 ```

-Check our API reference for more information on how to [delete an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/delete).
+ℹ️ Check our API reference for more information on how to [delete an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/delete).
 </details>

 ## Overriding credentials